AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **[Emotes and Speech Bubbles](https://mods.factorio.com/mod/EmotesAndSpeechBubbles)** 	*Kiplacon*

-This handy mod makes multiplayer interactions a lot livelier, especially when you can't use a mic.
-Your text in chat also appears over your head.
-This is already more immersive than following the console output but the even better feature is the ability to use emotes!
+This handy mod makes multiplayer interactions a lot livelier, especially when you can't use a microphone.
+Messages you send in chat and emotes you use will appear over your head and will be visible to other players!

 The emotes are displayed by clicking the middle mouse button to open the emote hotbar and left-clicking one to show it.
 Right-clicking an emote on the hotbar lets you switch it with another from the full library.
 The mod helps enhance your fun and funny moments: You can point left/right at directions to explore or places of interest.
 You can vibe with emotes for partying.
 You can display when you are thinking and boast or praise big-brain moments with the matching emote.
 And of course, you can "press F" or declare "rekt!" when your friend gets hit by a train!